Mrmele2154/capstoneproject-research-portfolio/README.md

 ## Introduction

 This repository contains all of the data, materials, and documents used in order to complete the experiment.
-The data come from my [Google Docs Influences on Goal Orientation Survey](https://docs.google.com/forms/d/13up91gdLWo-2HG7FHqiRYCz_CzbS0Rxida7eLTKutD0/viewform).
+The data come from my [Google Forms Influences on Goal Orientation Survey](https://docs.google.com/forms/d/13up91gdLWo-2HG7FHqiRYCz_CzbS0Rxida7eLTKutD0/viewform).
 They were processed and analyzed in R. A poster presentation was created with the results of these analyses.

 ##Guide to the Repository Contents